-Shida Carr began her publishing career with Touchstone working as a publicist across both fiction and nonfiction lists.
-She has had the pleasure of working with Charlamagne tha God, Harriet Lerner, Laura McBride, R.L.
+Shida Carr began her publishing career with Touchstone working asa publicist across both fiction and nonfiction lists.
+She has had the pleasure of working with Charlamagne tha God, Harriet Lerner, R.L.
 Stine, Misty Copeland, Victoria Christopher Murray, Cary Elwes, Bethenny Frankel, Stan Lee, and Cecile Richards.
+With Atria Books she has published New York Times bestselling campaigns for Where Do I Begin? by Elvis Duran, The Marathon Don’t Stop by Rob Kenner, Trejo by Danny Trejo as well as worked with authors Sara Evans, Koa Beck, Marc Lamont Hill and Chiquis Rivera.
+In addition, she is spearheading campaigns for Black Privilege Publishing titles including Shallow Waters by Anita Kopacz and State of Emergency by Tamika D. Mallory.
 She is passionate about advocating for great authors and finding exciting ways to promote their books.

 Gena Lanzi joined Atria in January 2020 focusing on literary, commercial, and debut fiction.
-She’s had the pleasure of handling publicity campaigns for Zeyn Joukhadar, Cecily von Ziegesar, Zoraida Córdova, Shea Ernshaw, Yara Zgheib, Reyna Grande and Jamie Ford as well as debut authors Isle McElroy, Meredith Westgate, Emily Austin, Felicia Berliner and Carolyn Huynh.
-A graduate of Salve Regina University, Gena previously worked at William Morrow, an imprint of HarperCollins Publishers.
+She’s had the pleasure of handling publicity campaigns for Zoraida Córdova, Shea Ernshaw, Yara Zgheib, Reyna Grande and Jamie Ford (Read with Jenna’s The Many Daughters of Afong Moy) as well as debut authors Isle McElroy, Meredith Westgate, Emily Austin, Felicia Berliner, Carolyn Huynh (GMA Book Club’s The Fortunes of Jaded Women) and Katy Hays.
+Gena previously worked at William Morrow, an imprint of HarperCollins Publishers.
 She is passionate about advocating for authors and books that add to the ongoing conversation of what it means to be human and how individual choices can affect the world at large.

 Karlyn Hixson joined Atria Books in February 2021.
 She was previously at BookPal where she managed relationships among industry partners and authors, working to identify and increase sales opportunities and be a strategy partner for authors and publisher teams handling bulk and event orders.
 She also worked at St. Martin's Press on numerous marketing campaigns for a variety of authors including Kim Scott, Jocko Willink and Leif Babin, Bernie Sanders, John Kasich, Mike Huckabee, Augusten Burroughs, and Daisy Goodwin.

-Maudee Genao joined Atria Books in November of 2019, where she plans and executes marketing campaigns for a range of fiction and nonfiction titles across Atria’s sub imprints, and has assisted on marketing campaigns for New York Times bestselling author Jennifer Weiner.
-She also manages social media campaigns, consumer outreach, and digital advertising and contributes to imprint brand building.
-While she is dedicated to amplifying underrepresented voices in literature—and can’t wait for you to read The Inheritance of Orquídea Divina, Do Better, The Selfless Act of Breathing, and many more!—you can assume she is also currently reading a thriller.
+Maudee Genao joined Atria Books in November of 2019, where she plans and executes marketing campaigns for a range of fiction and nonfiction titles, most notably including Scottie Pippen’s Unguarded, Akwaeke Emezi’s You Made a Fool of Death With Your Beauty, and Jamie Ford’s highly anticipated The Many Daughters of Afong Moy.
+While she is dedicated to amplifying underrepresented voices in literature—and can’t wait for you to read The Inheritance of Orquídea Divina and The Fortunes of Jaded Women!—you can safely assume she is also currently reading a thriller.

 Shelby Pumphrey joined Atria in October 2021.
 She received a degree in English from the University of Colorado at Boulder and graduated from the Denver Publishing Institute in 2020.
-Shelby currently assists Paige Lytle in managing reprints.
-In her free time she can be found running Dungeons & Dragons games for her friends or thinking about Star Wars.
+Shelby currently assists Paige Lytle with frontlist titles.
+In her free time, she can be found running Dungeons & Dragons games for her friends or thinking about Star Wars.

 James Iacobelli is a graduate of the School of Visual Arts and has worked for HarperCollins and St. Martin's Press before joining Atria as Art Director.